exploring self-realization, sacred personhood, and full humanity

 Like two islands connected at the deep, like two trees with roots intermingled below, these Sacred Two - each in his or her own turn, first one, then the other - discover that they share a mystical bond, a spiritual nexus, hidden to the rest of the world; earlier, hidden even to themselves, but finally revealed when each, suddenly, caught in the other's soul-energy field, experiences a most commanding force; a transcendent familiarity, something utterly unique and previously unknown to them, but now, demanding attention, and resonating with the deepest part of their persons.

-Editor's note: I must conclude here, not having addressed Paul's teaching regarding divorce as expressed in I Corinthians 7.
-Allow me to briefly say that, while Jesus discusses the lofty Twin-Soul ideal, Paul, a field pastor, dealing with the down-and-dirty circumstances of this world, speaks directly to the hapless John-and-Mary couples of his congregations, ones who came together by egoic reason for a temporary period of time, to whom he offers broad-latitude license to divorce if disharmony and strife reign in their lives and homes.
+Editor's note: I must conclude here, not having addressed Paul's teaching regarding the permissibility of divorce as expressed in I Corinthians 7.
+Allow me to briefly say that, while Jesus discusses the lofty Twin-Soul ideal in Matthew 19, Paul, a field pastor, dealing with the down-and-dirty circumstances of society, speaks directly to the hapless John-and-Mary couples of his congregations in I Corinthians 7.
+These unhappy pairings came together by egoic reason, usually, mere physical attraction, for a temporary period of time.
+To these, Paul offers broad-latitude license to divorce if disharmony and strife reign in their lives and homes.
 It is the kind of compassionate advice any sensible, non-cultish person would advocate.

 there is a time to be alone: